-For data sources based on secondary use of data only (ie, collected for other purposes than this study), predefined safety data will be collected from the database.
+For data sources based on secondary use of data only (i.e., collected for other purposes than this study), predefined safety data will be collected from the database.
 No safety data collection forms will be used.
 For studies using this type of data sources, the reporting of suspected adverse reactions to the competent authorities in the form of ICSRs is not required.
 Reports of (S)ARs/AESI/fatal events/special situations collected will be summarised as part of any interim safety analysis and in the final study report.

-B. Data Sources involving Additional Primary Data Collection
+B. Data Sources involving Primary Data Collection

-For data sources with a combined study design including both primary and secondary data collection, the same requirements as for studies with primary data collection only must be followed.
-Therefore, the following safety data collection forms are used in this study:
+For data sources with primary data collection, the following safety data collection forms are used in this study: